cse253-team-repo/PA3/README.md

 * FCN
 * UNet
 * ResNet+ASPP
-* UNet+ASPP
+* UNet (Skip connection) + ASPP
 * ResNet+decoder

-We utilized yaml file to store the highper parameter settings for each network.
+We utilized yaml file to store the hyperparameter settings for each network.
 To run the corresponding network, please pass the correct yaml file to `load_config` function in `train.py/test.py`.

+## Train the model

+## Test the model

 ## ASPP module

 In model/ASPP.py, we implemented the Astrous Spatial Pyramid Pooling (AKA ASPP) with 2 versions.

 * The first version is to use resnet as encoder and ASPP plus a upsampling as classifier.
 To use this version set `use_torch_model: True` in `config/aspp.yaml`.